pimpale/todo-app/README.md

     Goals must be converted into tasks, fixed time things on a user's calendar.
     The process of converting goals to tasks is called task allocation.

+* **Goal Result**: The outcome of a goal.
+    A Goal Result determines if other goals depending on this goal can be scheduled.
     When a goal is completed, it may have a favorable outcome (which awards utils to the user), or an unfavorable outcome (which subtracts utils from the user).